grantnorwood/expedia-e2e/exercise-5/README.md

 - `it('should render the correct app name')`
 - `it('should render a "My Profile" link')`

 Use the `browser` object and Chai's `expect()` function as we did in the previous exercises as a starting point.
-You can copy/pasta, if you like - it'll save you time!

 _(See the [solution directory](tests/browser/solution) if you'd like to simply copy/pasta the code.)_